Maha prisons dept to use drones for surveillance | Law-Order

 - India

-The Maharashtra State Prisons Department has decided to use drones to ensure security in prisons and monitor the movements of inmates, a senior official said here on Tuesday.
+The Maharashtra State Prisons Department has decided to use drones to ensure security in prisons and monitor the movements of inmates, a senior official said.

-Additional Director General of Police of Prisons, Amitabh Gupta said that in the first phase, drones will be deployed in 12 prisons -- eight central jails, two district jails and two open jails.
+In the first phase, drones will be deployed in 12 prisons -- eight central jails, two district jails and two open jails, Additional Director General of Police (Prisons) Amitabh Gupta said on Tuesday.

 ''They will also be used for night-time surveillance.
-This will help in getting real-time updates on what is happening within prison premises,'' said an official release.
-The prisons that will use drones for surveillance include Yerawada, Kolhapur, Nashik, Sambhaji Nagar, Taloja, Thane, Amravati, Nagpur, Kalyan and Chandrapur.
+This will help in getting real-time updates on what is happening within prison premises,'' an official release said.

+The prisons which will use drones for surveillance include Yerawada (in Pune), Kolhapur, Nashik, Sambhaji Nagar, Taloja (Navi Mumbai), Thane, Amravati, Nagpur, Kalyan and Chandrapur, it said.

 Maharashtra would be the second state after Uttar Pradesh to use drones to strengthen prison security, the statement said.